Server Settings

 You can define basic server settings here:

 • Server language: Select the language of the server (not the language for Server Manager's user interface!).
-You can choose between English, German, French, Spanish and Dutch.
+You can choose between English, German, French, Spanish, and Dutch.

 • Keepalive enabled: You can activate the Keepalive feature if clients connect to a server which is not part of the same local network.
+You can set the Keepalive time (in minutes) as well as the Keepalive interval (in seconds).

 WARNING: In case you decide to change the default port, make sure that it is not used by any other application.